16 Styles of Mid Century Modern Fences and Screens

 Midcentury modern MCM decorative pink tile screen trellis on outside of house

 Corrugated fences and screens- often in very bold colors like the yellow below- were popular modern choices.
 These fences totally blocked breeze and light, giving complete privacy.
-The designers were very interested in the patterns of light and shadow cast by the corrugations throughout the day and sometimes used dramatic jogs in the fenceline (top right) to show this off.
+The designers were very interested in the patterns of light and shadow cast by the corrugations throughout the day and sometimes used dramatic jogs in the fenceline to show this off.
+Fences could be painted different colors on different sides.
 Both corrugated asbestos and fiberglass panels were used at the time.
 Since then, asbestos has been banned because it’s hazardous to our health.
 I would stick to painted corrugated steel or aluminum today!

 Midcentury modern MCM corrugated yellow fence screen around patio area